Red Hat Training

 • vgextend(8), lvextend(8), and xfs_growfs(8) man pages

-You can reduce the size of a logical volume with the lvreduce command.
+You can reduce a logical volume and its file system by using the lvreduce command and the resizefs option.

 If the logical volume you are reducing contains a file system, to prevent data loss you must ensure that the file system is not using the space in the logical volume that is being reduced.
-For this reason, it is recommended that you use the --resizefs option of the lvreduce command when the logical volume contains a file system.
+For this reason, use the --resizefs option of the lvreduce command when the logical volume contains a file system.

-When you use this option, the lvreduce command attempts to reduce the file system before shrinking the logical volume.
-If shrinking the file system fails, as can occur if the file system is full or the file system does not support shrinking, then the lvreduce command will fail and not attempt to shrink the logical volume.
+When you use --resizefs, lvreduce attempts to reduce the file system before shrinking the logical volume.
+If shrinking the file system fails because it is full or does not support shrinking, then the lvreduce command fails and does not attempt to reduce the logical volume.

 Warning

-Note that using the --test option of the lvreduce command does not indicate where the operation is safe, as this option does not check the file system or test the file system resize.
+Note that using the --test option of the lvreduce command does not indicate if the operation is safe because this option does not check the file system or test the file system resize.

 Procedure

-• To shrink the mylv logical volume in myvg volume group to 64 megabytes, use the following command:
+1. Shrink the mylv logical volume and its filesystem in the myvg volume group using one of the following options:

 Logical volume myvg/mylv successfully resized.